plamola/ocr-joplin-notes/README.md

 **WARNING This script has the potential to mess up all your Joplin notes.
 But you are not worried, since you make regular backups of your Joplin notes already.
 Right??**

 ## Installation
+For a quick installation, there is a docker version available.
+See the examples section of this readme.

+If you don't like docker, there is the manual installation option.
 If you already installed [rest_uploader](https://github.com/kellerjustin/rest-uploader) you probably almost setup already.
 All that is left is to install this scrip and setup the environment variables.